simolus3/drift/docs/pages/docs/Platforms/web.md

 persistence support, you may want to show a warning to the user explaining that they have to upgrade their browser.

+### Custom functions and database setup

+Constructors on `NativeDatabase` have a `setup` callback used to initialize the raw database instance, for instance by registering custom functions that are needed on the database.
+Unfortunately, this cannot be supported by `WasmDatabase.open` directly.
+Since the raw database instance may only exist on a web worker, we can't use Dart callback functions.

+However, it is possible to compile a custom worker that will setup drift databases it creates.
+For that, you can create a Dart file (usually put into `web/`) with content like:

+{% include "blocks/snippet" snippets = snippets name = "setupAll" %}

+To open the database from the application, you can then use this:

+{% include "blocks/snippet" snippets = snippets name = "setupLocal" %}

+The `setupDatabase` value is duplicated with `localSetup` in case drift determines that it needs to use an in-memory database or an IndexedDB-powered database that doesn't run in a worker.
+In that case, `localSetup` would get called instead.
+For databases running in a worker, the worker calls `setupAllDatabases` which creates the necessary functions.

+The next section explains how to compile the Dart file calling `workerMainForOpen` into a JavaScript worker that can be referenced with `driftWorkerUri`.
+There is no need to compile a custom `sqlite3.wasm` for this.

 ### Compilation

 Drift and the `sqlite3` Dart package provide pre-compiled versions of the worker and the WebAssembly